jfo/weblog/content/post/how-zig-do.md

 breaking changes coming up, and there will certainly be many bugs too, but there are a lot of good ideas in there, and I'm excited to see where it goes!

-Give it a try, and pop into `#zig` on freenode anytime if you have questions!
+Give it a try, and pop into `#zig` on freenode anytime if you have questions.